eigan/mediasort/README.md

 ### Todo
 These are things I would like to do sometime, but I don't really need right now.
-- Split code into more files (Single Responsibility Pattern).
+- Split code into more files.
 - More formatters
   - `:type-s`
   - `:exif(ExifProp)`
   - `:path` full original path
 - `--filter=":size>10 & :name~/regex/ & :weekday=monday`
 - I18n
-- Add to aur
 - Test Mac (travis) / Windows (tea-ci)
 - symlink